aralroca/aralroca.com/posts/ghaction-devto.md

 cover_color: '#09081A'
 ---

-Since I joined the [dev.to](https://dev.to/) community in 2017 I started to write some articles.
-I didn't have a blog before and joining the community motivated me to start writing.
+I started writing when I joined [dev.to](https://dev.to/) in 2017, joining the community motivated me.

-After some articles in dev.to I decided to create my own personal [blog](https://aralroca.com/blog).
-However, I've always wanted to continue contributing to dev.to, so what I do now is post articles on my personal blog and then share them on dev.to with the canonical.
-I suppose it's standard practice and more than one of you are doing it.
+After a few articles I decided to create my own personal [blog](https://aralroca.com/blog).
+However, I've always wanted to continue contributing to dev.to.
+That's why I post articles on my personal blog and then share them on dev.to with the canonical.
+I suppose it's a standard practice and more than one of you are doing it.

-So to make life a little easier, I've made a GitHub action that posts directly to dev.to when it detects a new article on my blog.
-Let's see how I did it.
+In order to make my life a little easier, I've recently made a GitHub action that posts directly to dev.to when it detects a new article on my blog.

-## How I detect when is a new post
+## How I detect a new post

-To know if the article is new and needs to be published, you can find out through the markdown metadata.
-In my case as a metadata I keep the **date of publication** (in case I want to publish it another day even if it's merged to master).
+To know if the article is new and needs to be published, you can use the markdown metadata to find out.
+In my case, I keep the **date of publication** as metadata (in case I want to publish it another day even if it's merged to master).

-Then, once it's posted to dev.to with the GitHub action what I do is create another metadata to know that it's already been published.
+Then, once it's posted to dev.to with the GitHub action I create another metadata so it gets tagged as published.

-This is because the GitHub action will run:
+Why?
+Because the GitHub action will run:

 - Whenever something is **pushed to master**.
 - **Every day** at 17:00 UTC.